 Account Aggregation

-If you've enabled account aggregation for the client, they'll see the option to link their financial accounts.
+If you've enabled account aggregation for the client, they'll see the option to link their financial accounts from the Accounts section of their Profile.
 Once linked, their account balances, holdings, and transaction data flow into Kerdora automatically.

 What Clients Can Edit